 The Research Tools and Instruments Grants (RTI) program is the primary NSERC competition available to natural sciences and engineering researchers for obtaining funding support for the acquisition of research equipment.

 For the 2017 NSERC RTI competition, NSERC has announced the following two major changes to the program:

 - Institutional quotas (used in previous years) are being eliminated for RTI applications, therefore UBC researchers will no longer be required to submit an RTI pre-selection application (to SPARC in mid-September).

 - The RTI competition is open to all eligible Canadian university researchers.
 However, researchers are permitted by NSERC to participate in only one RTI application per competition, either as an applicant or a co-applicant, but not both.

-Detailed Reviews will be offered for well-developed draft RTI applications, on a first-come/first-served basis.
-Please contact David Woods by the deadline of: Wednesday, September 20, 2017, for more information.
+Detailed Reviews are being offered for well-developed draft RTI applications, on a first-come/first-served basis.
+Please contact David Woods by the registration deadline of: Wednesday, September 20, 2017, for more information.

 - Permissible requested amount: between $7,001. and $150,000. (one time award)

 - Total net cost of equipment being purchased must be less than $250,000. (additional funding must be in place and confirmed at time of application)

 - Applicants must hold active NSERC research grant, or presently be applying for an NSERC grant